sstadtl/SearchControllerLocalSearch/README.md

 # SearchControllerLocalSearch
 As of iOS 8 the UISearchDisplayController is deprecated.

-Build this to replace a MKLocalSearch in an existing project.
+Build this example with UISearchController to replace a MKLocalSearch in an existing project.